worldfizzy9/rl-swarm/README.md

         ```
 - **I have a Windows machine, can I still train a model on the swarm?**: Yes - but this is not very well tested and may require you to do some debugging to get it set up properly.
 Install WSL and Linux on your Windows machine using the following instructions: https://learn.microsoft.com/en-us/windows/wsl/install

+- **I want to move my to a different machine and/or restart with a fresh build of the repo, but I want my animal name/peer id to persist.**: To achieve this simply backup the `swarm.pem` file on your current machine and then put it in the corresponding location on your new machine/build of the repo.

 - **I have multiple GPUs on one machine, can I run multiple peers?**: Yes - but you'll need to manually change things.
 You'll need to isolate each GPU, install this repo for each GPU, and expose each peer under a different port to pass the modal onboard.

 - **My round/stage is behind the smart contract/other peers?**: This is expected behaviour given the different speeds of machines in the network.
 Once your machine completes it's current round, it will move to the the current round.